 In Philostratus’s Life of Apollonius of Tyana, this view of the Jews is peculiar to Euphrates, and I see no good reason to doubt the attribution.
-The perception of the Jewish way of life as misanthropic has several parallels in a late first century or early second century context (Quintillian, Juvenal, Tacitus), but vanishes altogether from the sources dated to the second half of the second century onward (i.e., at Philostratus’s time).
-The evidence that we have thus supports the attribution of such a view to Euphrates.
+The perception of the Jewish way of life as misanthropic has several parallels in a late first-century or early second-century context (Quintillian, Juvenal, Tacitus), but vanishes altogether from the sources dated to the second half of the second century onward (i.e., at Philostratus’s time).
+Under the circumstances, it makes sense to attribute this view to Euphrates.

 Conclusion